Mungert69/FreeNetworkMonitorBlog/content/posts/OptimizingNetworkPerformanceWithAIPoweredMonitoring.md

 featured: false
 draft: false
 ---
 In today's fast-paced digital world, ensuring optimal network performance is paramount for businesses and organizations.
-Leveraging a tool like the Free Network Monitor Assistant can significantly boost your ability to identify performance bottlenecks and enhance overall network functionality.
+Leveraging a tool like the Quantum Ready Monitor Assistant can significantly boost your ability to identify performance bottlenecks and enhance overall network functionality.
 Here’s how to use host monitoring data effectively to optimize network performance.

 ### Step 1: Adding Hosts for Monitoring